Homebrew/homebrew-cask/README.md

 # This probably should happen in your ~/.{ba|z}shrc
 $ export HOMEBREW_CASK_OPTS="--appdir=/Applications"

-# Installs to /Applications
+# Installs app links to /Applications
 $ brew cask install google-chrome

-# Trumps the ENV and installs to ~/Applications
+# Trumps the ENV and installs app links to ~/Applications
 $ brew cask install --appdir="~/Applications" google-chrome
 ```